sal55/langs/compilec.md

     int a,b,c;
 { ...
 ````
 Well, this is an easy one - just don't bother supporting it .
 Except you won't be able to compile ancient programs.
-And if you do support, now you have a alternative function syntax to support.
+And if you do support it, now you have a alternative function syntax to support.

 ### Function don't have their own syntax